 Why should your residential or commercial dryer vents be cleaned?

 With a professional dryer vent cleaning, you will reduce the risk of fire from lint build-up in the vents and increase energy efficiency, resulting in lower electric bills.
 A dryer vent line that is clogged with lint will cause your dryer to work harder, resulting in a shorter life.
-As a result, a properly maintained dryer vent will help to achieve maximum performance and extend the life span of your residential or commercial dryer system.
+As a result, a properly maintained dryer vent will help to achieve maximum performance and extend the lifespan of your residential or commercial dryer system.

 How are dryer vents cleaned?

 Both residential and commercial dryer vents are cleaned with a brush and a vacuum system that goes through the entire length of the vent.
-This snaking procedure ensures that all the lint is removed from the vent walls—reducing any build up!
+This snaking procedure ensures that all the lint is removed from the vent walls, reducing any build-up!

 How long does a dryer vent cleaning take?

-For a residential property a dryer vent cleaning will take about one hour.
-However, a commercial property could take longer depending on the size and amount of dryer vents that need to be cleaned.
+For a residential property, a dryer vent cleaning will take about one hour.
+However, a commercial property could take longer, depending on the size and amount of dryer vents that need to be cleaned.

-Kitchen Exhaust Cleaning in the Southern Maryland Area
+Kitchen Exhaust Cleaning in Northern Virginia

 Why should you have your restaurant’s kitchen hood cleaned?

 A kitchen ventilation cleaning will remove accumulated grease deposits and prevent spontaneous combustion and fire in your hood exhaust system.
-Cleaning your kitchen exhaust system will reduce the buildup of mold, mildew, and other types of bacteria in the vents—which will help stop potentially dangerous particulates from escaping into your restaurant’s air, lowering the air quality and potentially posing a health hazard to your customers and restaurant staff.
+Cleaning your kitchen exhaust system will reduce the buildup of mold, mildew, and other types of bacteria in the vents.
+This will help stop potentially dangerous particulates from escaping into your restaurant’s air, lowering the air quality and potentially posing a health hazard to your customers and restaurant staff.